sigmonsays/sigmonsays.github.io/content/post/nix.md

 - reproducible
 - updates are atomic; system never left in half configured state
 - rollback
+- don't have to run a config management system
-- tools like puppet, ansible, chef, etc do not work the same.  nix works at a higher level.
+- tools like puppet, ansible, chef, etc do not work the same.
+  - nix works at a higher level.
+  - order of execution does not matter
+  - declare end state
 - nix config can easily be shared
+- bring up a new system in minutes

 # NixOS